 We found out that there were 11 other Boston-area churches who had utilized the Be the Bridge curriculum, so in spring 2021, we sought to build on this momentum to focus more on the systemic side of racism and locally-focused action.
 UniteBoston coordinated a 5-part speaker series alongside 30-40 individuals in four small groups.
 Our goal this spring was to help people understand various initiatives that are happening in Greater Boston towards systemic racial justice and nurture friendships across churches for accountability and support in actively working towards reconciliation, equity, and justice in our day-to-day lives.

-We were able to record each of the speaker sessions – Click below to watch and glean from the incredible wisdom of these local leaders:
+We were also able to record each of the speaker sessions – Click below to watch and glean from the incredible wisdom of these local leaders:

 Testimonies from our Fall Groups